kennyrobert88/LT-Spice-Simulation/README.md

 # LT-Spice-Simulation

-## Building an non-inverting circuit using closed loop gain.
+### 1. Building an non-inverting circuit using closed loop gain.
+### 2. Creating non-inverting op-amp in ac.